-We are a newly formed, externally managed non-diversified closed-end management investment company that intends to elect to be treated as a business development company under the 1940 Act prior to the pricing of this offering.
-Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity investments.
-We intend to invest principally in the equity securities of venture capital-backed, rapidly growing emerging non-public companies.
-We may also invest on an opportunistic basis in select publicly-traded equity securities of rapidly growing companies that otherwise meet our investment criteria.
-In addition, while we intend to invest primarily in U.S. companies, we may invest on an opportunistic basis in certain non-U.S. companies, including those located in emerging markets, that otherwise meet out investment criteria, although in no event will the aggregate value of our non-U.S. investments exceed 30% of the aggregate value of our total investment portfolio.
-We intend to acquire our investments primarily through private secondary market transactions and, to a lesser extent, through transactions executed on public securities exchanges and direct investments in our portfolio companies.
-Our investment activities will be managed by NeXt Asset Management.
-NeXt Innovation Service Company will provide the administrative services necessary for us to operate.
+We are an externally managed, non-diversified closed-end management investment company that has elected to be treated as a business development company under the 1940 Act.
+Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity and equity-related investments.
+We invest principally in the equity securities of rapidly growing venture capital-backed emerging companies.
+We acquire our investments through secondary marketplaces for private companies, negotiations with selling stockholders and direct investments with prospective portfolio companies.
+We may also invest on an opportunistic basis in select publicly-traded equity securities or certain non-U.S. companies that otherwise meet our investment criteria.
+Our investment activities are managed by GSV Asset Management, and GSV Capital Service Company provides the administrative services necessary for us to operate.